MIT-Scioly/MIT-Scioly.github.io/event-info.md

 ![Image of Boomilever setup](assets/images/boomi-setup.png){: width="45%" }
 ![Image of Boomilever room](assets/images/boomi-2025-34-101.png){: width="45%"}

+### Bungee Drop

+Due to specifics of our venue space, we are not releasing the location of Bungee Drop until 6:00 AM on Tournament Day (1/24/26).
+There will be maps and clear signage to the venue.

 ### Chemistry Lab and Forensics

 Competitors must bring the full laboratory kits specified in the Division C Chemistry Events Lab Equipment List, as well as required PPE.
 Students without PPE will not be permitted to enter the laboratory room.